 We are sorry to see you go.
 The Village requires that prior to the transfer of ownership, the property is subject to physical inspection and review for compliance with Village ordinances or development regulations.
 Please Request Your Transfer Compliance Inspection at least three weeks before property transfer.
 The Transfer Compliance Request form and required fees can be mailed or dropped off to the Village of Bannockburn Village Hall.

-New sprinkler systems require a building permit from the Village of Bannockburn prior to installation.
-Please contact the Village of Bannockburn Building Department for information related to the requirements.
+Please also note that new sprinkler systems require a building permit from the Village of Bannockburn prior to installation.
+Please view the Village of Bannockburn Irrigation guidelines for information related to the building permit requirements.

 Annual Inspection/Testing of Backflow Devices & State Regulations

 Backflow preventers are the property and responsibility of the water customer for annual testing and maintenance.
 The water customer must contract with a licensed tester to perform the required annual tests (“CCCDI” plumber).
 Most local plumbers are certified to test backflow preventers.
 (Note that all tests are now sent to Aqua Backflow through the Trackmybackflow website – the plumbing contractor will need to submit the tests via the Trackmybackflow website — emails are not accepted)